Skip to content

 Design Your Data Model/Schema

-On a newly deployed Uni, we have the option to start with pre-defined schemas or use our own.
+On a newly deployed project, we have the option to start with pre-defined schemas or use our own.
 For this Quick Start, we will use the JSON Editor and provide the same JSON schema used in the CLI version of the current Quick Start.

 Design Your Data Model